Blue Collar Employees – Data shows what they (really) want from their managers

-When asking about the secret sauce behind the rise in the employee morale, the Factory Director had a somewhat puzzled look on his face.
+So I asked about the secret sauce behind the rise in employee morale.
+The Factory Director got a somewhat puzzled look on his face.

 “I’m not doing anything special“, he said after a pause.
 “I think people are just getting used to me”, he added.